Plastic waste in Brisbane

 3. Health - Toxic chemicals are released from plastics to air, soil and water.
 Human exposure to plastic particles and additives can pose health risks.

-4. Landfill - 146,000 wheelie bins full of plastic were sent to landfill last year from Brisbane household general waste bins.
+4. Landfill - In Brisbane in 2022-23, an estimates 46,210 tonnes of plastic waste was sent to landfill from household general waste (red lid) bins.

 Targets